PyConPL/Book/2015/presentations/Expert system in Python in 5 minutes/text.md

 # Expert system in Python in 5 minutes by Hubert Piotrowski

-Python is known for many of its features, no doubts about that for sure.
-What is actually the most powerful feature or better though - the main key feature of any language itself to me - is the fact that we can write 3rd party modules which talk to another languages or to some 3rd party frameworks.
+As all we know Python is known for many of its features, felxibility, scalibility and simplicity for sure.
+What is actually the most powerful feature of Python language to me?
+We can write Python extension modules which comunicate with another languages.

-The example of such a extension which I am going to briefly describe here is going to be pyCLIPS, which is a wrapper for CLIPS (C Language Integrated Production System) "language".
-It is framework written in such a way that its user interface closely resembles that of the programming language **Lisp**
+The example of such an extension which I am going to briefly describe here is pyCLIPS, which is a wrapper for CLIPS (C Language Integrated Production System) "language".
+It is framework written in such a way that its user interface closely resembles that of the programming language **Lisp**.

-It uses rules and facts which are being processed to get rules fired based on facts which in the end call for instance call assigned python functions.
+Before we will continue, please threat this article as an example of how to build expert system by using Python.
+It is not any kind of a try to convince you to use expert systems for building complex software.
+It is more like showing you the other way of solving some design problems.

+## CLIPS

 ![alt text](http://clipsrules.sourceforge.net/clips.gif "CLIPS Logo")